0xfuturistic/solhooks/README.md

 ---
 ## Contributing

-If you'd like to contribute to Hooks, please fork the repository and make changes as you'd like.
+If you'd like to contribute to Solhooks, please fork the repository and make changes as you'd like.
 Pull requests are welcome!

 ## License

-Hooks is licensed under the MIT License.
+Solhooks is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.